 Rear door toward the roof line

-Set the swing-door end facing the eave your crew is working so your walk-in loading and ground-throw share one path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw debris follow the same short, efficient path.

 Surface protection